yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 # Introduction

-Baculoviruses of the family *Baculoviridae* ({% cite Harrison2018 %}) are one of the most intensively studied viruses, not only because of their widespread application in biotechnology, medicine, and agriculture ({% cite vanOers2007 %}).
+Baculoviruses of the family *Baculoviridae* ({% cite Harrison2018 %}) are among the most intensively studied viruses, not only because of their widespread application in biotechnology, medicine, and agriculture ({% cite vanOers2007 %}).
 Like all members of the class *Naldaviricetes*, baculoviruses have a circular large dsDNA genome that, in the family *Baculoviridae*,